2asaby/gig/README.md

 Steps:

-Design python app with 3 versions that implement 3 different encryption techniques.
+Design a Python app with three versions, each implementing a different encryption technique.

-Set up the testing environment and test the app.
+Configure the testing environment and conduct tests on the application.

 Dockerized the app to ensure a consistent environment on both my system and the client's system, preventing any configuration conflicts.